 First, take a look and explore your newly assigned space.
-Every building, in fact every home, students will have for the rest of their life will have pros and cons.
+Every building (in fact, every home!) students will have for the rest of their life will have pros and cons.
 Learning about your new building, and how to maximize your satisfaction are important steps.
-We’ve got layouts of most buildings and room types available on the University Housing website at www.uwm.edu/housing, or on our blog at www.uwmhousing.blogspot.com.
+We’ve got layouts of most buildings and room types available on the University Housing website at www.uwm.edu/housing.
 If you’re coming for New Student Orientation (or TASO), we offer tours of most buildings and would be happy to show you those spaces.
 We also offer tours throughout the week.
 Call (414) 229-3158 or email firstname.lastname@example.org to set up an individual tour with an Outreach Assistant.

-Second, if you would like to change part of your assignment in regards to an LLC, visit www.LLC.uwm.edu and complete the LLC Add/Drop/Swap form.
+Second, if you would like to change part of your assignment in regards to an LLC, email email@example.com.
 This would allow you to change your LLC preference, which may in turn change your assignment.

-Third, if you have a non-LLC room assignment concern and would like to request a room change of your assignment, you can complete a Summer Room Change Process Request Form at https://uwm.edu/housing/students/room-assignments/assignment-change-request/.
-All requests must be submitted by a date early in the month of July.
+Third, if you have a non-LLC room assignment concern and would like to request a room change of your assignment, you can complete a Summer Room Change Process Request Form at https://uwm.edu/housing/secure/assignment-change-request/.
+All requests must be submitted by July 25, 2021.
 This is the form you use if you would like to re-request a roommate who you weren’t paired with, or if you’d like to move to a different building.
 University Housing cannot guarantee if your request will be granted, but historically, we’ve been able to accommodate more than 50% of requested changes.